SurvivalXUdit007/Data-science-projects/README.md

 # LGMVIP-DataScience
 Internship tasks of data science

-Task 1:Image to Pencil Sketch with Python
+Task 1: Image to Pencil Sketch with Python